srobo/ops-manual/annual-robotics-competition/kit-team.md

 ## The Kit Team Committee

-The Kit Team Committee is a group of 3-5 people who develop and clearly communicate a strategic vision, coherent with the values of Student Robotics, for the Kit.
+The Kit Team Committee is a group of 3 people who develop and clearly communicate a strategic vision, coherent with the values of Student Robotics, for the Kit.
 The committee ensures that resources are always used in the best interests of the charity and is accountable to the Trustees, The committee delegates responsibilities and resources to the rest of the team.

 ### Collective responsibilities of the committee

 In addition to the [common responsibilities](./common-responsibilities.md), the kit team has the following responsibilities:
-The committee is collectively responsible for:

 * Communicating a strategic vision for the kit.
 * Ensuring that resources are deployed only for the purposes of delivering the Student Robotics Competition Programme or as directed by the Trustees.